tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/产品优势_intl_en.md

 Multiple data import methods are provided for initialization.
 Data is backed up automatically on a daily basis.
 TencentDB allows data to be rolled back to any point in time within the retention period based on backup files.

-- **Professional monitoring and alarm** Multidimensional monitoring and alarming based on custom resource thresholds are supported.
-You can also download slow query analysis reports and complete SQL running reports.
+- **Professional monitoring and alarm**
+You can monitor resources from multiple dimensions and customize alarming thresholds for them.
+You can also download reports about slow query analysis and SQL running.

 - **A variety of access methods**
 Access to the public network and VPC is supported.
 You can connect TencentDB instances to your IDC, a private cloud, or other computing resources for deployment in a hybrid cloud conveniently.